 The Recommendation for Appointment Form requests specific information as to the number of years of continuous full-time service at other institutions in a faculty position where the individual is expected to do the scholarly or creative work we expect of a candidate for tenure.
 Such service at another institution shall count towards the faculty member's maximum probationary period.
-With one year of such prior service, the maximum probationary period shall be one year shorter; with two years of prior probationary service, the maximum probationary period shall be two years shorter; wiWith three or more years of prior probationary service, the maximum probationary period shall be three years shorter.-even though, thereby, the faculty member's total probationary period at both institutions combined is extended beyond the usual maximum.
+With three or more years of prior probationary service, the maximum probationary period shall be three years shorter.